 We’re excited to introduce a new feature for media owners: Adaptive Timeout™.
-Adaptive Timeout helps boost media owners’ revenue through advanced machine learning, while optimizing page speed.
+Adaptive Timeout helps boost media owners’ revenue through advanced machine learning, while optimising page speed.

 With Adaptive Timeout, media owners now have an adaptive machine learning feature that accounts for these variables.
 This feature helps increase the number of bid responses for all bidding adapters that media owners can evaluate, and increases revenue while improving the consumer experience.
 Static timeouts led to a trade-off, whereby media owners had to sacrifice the consumer experience to wait longer for header bidding, or sacrifice revenue by setting aggressive timeouts.